TaylorSOwens/ECE387MobileAppLab/README.md

 Video of Emulated App: https://youtu.be/CnbsaMmVRPo

 **Note:**
-Was Not able to borrow an Android before submitting.
+Was not able to borrow a physical Android before submitting.